wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

     **Wazuh server worker nodes**

     After configuring the Wazuh manager master node, you need to configure the worker nodes (one or more).
 On your terminal, install the Wazuh manager:

       .. code-block:: console

         # apt-get install wazuh-manager

-    As we said, by default, Wazuh manager is configured in a non-cluster mode (single-node mode).
+    By default, Wazuh manager is configured in a non-cluster mode (single-node mode).
 In order to configure them in cluster mode as workers you can do it as follow:

       .. code-block:: xml